LQss11/JenkinsSample/README.md

 ### WIP
-- [ ] Work with 1 directory to accept argument whether admin or anonymous to chose on which base image to start
+- [X] Work with 1 directory to accept argument whether admin or anonymous to chose on which base image to start
-- [ ] Github actions pipeline -> push to dockerhub on success
+- [X] Github actions pipeline -> push to dockerhub on success
+- [ ] Put relative files together to avoid having multiple files in same dir (Avoid confusion)

 ## Image variants